The recent growth of the beverage can business in the US and around the world is well known.

 The challenge with applying this coating is that the cans must be kept separated to minimize contact marks and voids on the coating as they pass under the curtains.
 Specially designed magnets in the can transfers are used to maintain the properly shaped pack as the cans travel through the machine.
 Viscosity control of the wash cost material is also important to maintain a consistent film thickness.

-After wash coating, the cans go through a “semi-cure” in an industrial oven.
+After wash coating, the cans go through a “semi-cure” in an oven.
 The cans are dried to the point where the exterior coating is tack-free.
-At that point, the can inside is sprayed and then the final full cure of the external coating takes place in the inside back of the industrial ovens.
+At that point, the can inside is sprayed and then the final full cure of the external coating takes place in the inside the bake oven.

 Beverage cans may be getting most of the headlines these days, but the food can business has a growth story of its own.